-If you are a person with a history of steady growth with more minor changes along with your career of solid substance, being current rather than trendy in your appearance is enough to convey and maintain your credibility.
+If you are a person with a history of steady growth with more minor changes and a solid substance career, being current rather than trendy in your appearance is enough to convey and maintain your credibility.

 So, as in any realm of life, leaders are different – but one thing they share is discipline.
-For women leaders, this does manifest itself and is highly visible in terms of their taste.
+For women leaders, this manifests itself and is highly visible regarding their taste.

 - Be mindful of media and friends

-It may sound platitude or unrealistic, but a woman leader observes, filters and does ‘her thing’ without allowing media or friends to influence her taste.
-Taste is unique to you, so the only thing which matters is that you develop taste and appreciate how it can help you achieve your personal life goals.
+It may sound like a platitude or unrealistic, but a woman leader observes, filters and does ‘her thing’ without allowing media or friends to influence her taste.
+Taste is unique to you, so the only thing that matters is developing taste and appreciating how it can help you achieve your personal life goals.

 - Always aspire to do better

 Curation is the critical action for all you have as your tools – i.e. your appearance, communication and behaviour.
 While there is so much talk about ‘best practice approaches’, recipes, ideal body image and the like, there is no finite goal here: just better, not ideal or perfection, as those are a matter of personal or societal interpretation.
 Make sure your taste serves you; it is to nurture, educate and empower you to be better.